Lyceum/MuJoCo.jl/README.md

 help?> mj_step
 ```

-For more complete about the MuJoCo physics simulator, see [MuJoCo's documentation](http://www.mujoco.org/book).
+For more complete info about the MuJoCo physics simulator, see [MuJoCo's documentation](http://www.mujoco.org/book).

 ### MuJoCo